Code0100Food/3DEngine/README.md

 Resources manager generate all the necessary files and folders to manage the user files.
 You can drop the file or place it inside the assets folder to import it.

+Launcher:

+When openning the Engine, before the main loop, the launcher will be executed and will read the file updates.json from Github.
+If your update is different from the online update file, a Download button will appear and will send you to the Project Latest Release.
+If you click start the application will run with the current version.

+Gizmos

+When you click an object the gizmo will appear.
+To change between gizmos press Q,W,E,R If you are focus in an object [pressing f], the gizmo works perfectly but if the object is far away from the center it will have a little gap between the gizmo and the mouse position.
+The Global/Local buttons on top of the screen will modify how the gizmo afects to the game object

+Hierarchy Window

+When Right click in the hierarchy window or a GameObject, a menu will appear and will show some options.

+Scene

+We have placed two cameras in the scene.
+If you go to the inspector and select Main Camera in the Camera Component this will be the Camera that displays the Game view.
+You can also separate the Scene and Game view and move the cameras to see the results in real time.

+Camera

+To modify Camera FOV or other settings go to "View" -> "Configuration" -> "Camera"

+Debug mode

+When Pressing F1 debug mode is active and you will see the mouse picking ray and the editor camera frustrum in the Game View

 # Changelog
 	 -Release 0.3:
 		Resources Reimporation